-Rising incidents of security and data breach, owing to heavy reliance on single-factor authentication i.e. password-based authentication only, led organizations to think and enhance the security of their valuable assets using better and stronger security solution.
-When it comes to improving and upgrading the security of system and applications, the two names that instantly prompt in our mind are Multi-factor authentication(MFA) and Single sign-on (SSO).
+Rising incidents of security and data breach, owing to heavy reliance on single-factor authentication, i.e. password-based authentication only, led organizations to think about and enhance the security of their valuable assets using better and stronger security solutions.
+When it comes to improving and upgrading the security of systems and applications, the two names that instantly pop-up in our mind are Multi-factor authentication(MFA) and Single sign-on (SSO).
 Which of these would be better to provide guaranteed and reliable security, is what we will be discussing here.

-Multi-factor authentication refers to integrated multiple authentication layers to verify and validate the user’s authenticity, multiple times.
-A user needs to go through multiple authentication checks to prove his/her credibility.
+Multi-factor authentication refers to integrated multiple authentication layers to verify and validate the user’s authenticity, multiple times during a login attempt.
+A user needs to go through multiple authentications to prove his/her credibility.
 Each authentication layer would have different elements and attributes to evaluate the credibility of a user.

-Initial authentication, usually involves user’s registered credentials check i.e. username/email-id and the password.
+Initial authentication usually involves checking of user’s registered credentials, i.e. username/email-id and password.
 Password-based authentication signifies “something a user knows”.

-Initial authentication may be followed by the second layer of authentication check by receiving uniquely generated hardware or software tokens from the user.
+Initial authentication may be followed by the second layer of authentication by verifying a hardware or software token unique to the user.
 This authentication layer imparts “something a user has”.
 The complete process may be termed as two-factor authentication.

-Second layer authentication check could be followed by the third level of authentication check (three-factor authentication), where a user needs to authenticate him/herself through his body parts i.e. “something a user is” such as the fingerprint or retina scan.
-Similarly, more authentication layers may be implemented using different elements and attributes, resulting in more stronger security.
+Second layer authentication check could be followed by the third level of authentication check (three-factor authentication), where a user needs to authenticate him/herself through inherence factors or biological traits, i.e. “something a user is”, e.g. the fingerprint, voice, or retina scan.
+Similarly, more authentication layers may be implemented using different elements and attributes, resulting in stronger security.

-In layman’s language, it may be stated that in multi-factor authentication, solely password would not be the only factor of authentication check.
+In layman’s language, it may be stated that in multi-factor authentication, solely password would not be the only factor of authentication.
 A user needs to provide some more inputs besides password to validate his/her identity.
-Thus, multi-factor authentication is a proven security solution that helps in restricting and blocking the unauthorized and illegal access of the malicious users.
-Two-factor authentication (2FA) is one of easiest, simplest and widely used multi-factor authentication that most of the organization have implemented or willing to adopt.
+Thus, multi-factor authentication has proven to be a security solution that helps in restricting and blocking unauthorized and illegal access from malicious users.
+Two-factor authentication (2FA) is one of the easiest, simplest, and widely used multi-factor authentication methods, which most organizations are implementing or willing to adopt.

-SSO solution internally stores the user’s credential and uses it in a different manner to log in and access other applications, each time.
-This avoids and saves user efforts in authenticating him/herself each time for getting login to multiple system and applications.
-Similar to single sign-on, a single sign-out logs out user and terminate access to all interconnected application and systems.
+SSO solution internally stores the user’s credential and uses it in a different manner to log in and access other applications, at each login.
+This avoids and saves user efforts in authenticating each time before accessing multiple system and applications.
+Similar to single sign-on, a single sign-out logs-out the user and terminates access to all interconnected applications and systems.

-The greatest and may be the only advantage of using Single Sign-on from security perspective is that it avoids and reduces the risk of accessing the third-party website, where user’s credential needs to be used or managed externally.
+The greatest and may be the only advantage of using Single Sign-on from a security perspective is that it avoids and reduces the risk involved in accessing a third-party website, where user’s credential needs to be used or managed externally.

-From the above discussion, it may be inferred that the SSO is a more user-friendly but less security-featured authentication solution whereas MFA ensures fullest protection with multiple & unique authentication layers.
-A better approach would be the usage of both SSO & MFA or 2FA, to deliver guaranteed security and simultaneously better user-experience.
+From the above discussion, it may be inferred that the SSO is a more user-friendly but less security-centered authentication solution whereas MFA ensures fullest protection with multiple & unique authentication layers.
+A better approach would be the usage of both SSO & MFA (or 2FA), to deliver guaranteed security and better user-experience, simultaneously.